Chapter 8.04

 8.04.040 Penalty clauses adopted.

-In accordance with Government Code Section 50022.4 the following penalty clauses are contained in Title 11 and Chapter 8.04 of the Los Angeles County Code, which are adopted by City Council resolution and shall be published as part of this chapter: (Ord.
-1629, § 8, 2003)
+In accordance with Government Code Section 50022.4, the following penalty clauses are contained in Chapter 8.04 and Title 11 of the Los Angeles County Code and are hereby adopted:

-Violation of this chapter is punishable by a fine of not more than $500.00 or by imprisonment in the county jail for not more than six months, or by both such fine and imprisonment.
+Violation of this chapter is punishable by a fine of not more than five hundred dollars ($500.00) or by imprisonment in the county jail for not more than six (6) months, or by both such fine and imprisonment.
 Each day during any portion of which any violation of any provision of this chapter is committed, continued or permitted, makes such violation a separate offense.

 B. For the second and any subsequent violation, be $500.00.